Key Changes from 2025 to 2026

 -

 Improve your CRS score: While category-based draws often have lower thresholds, a higher score increases your chances across all draw types.
+Use our CRS calculator to assess your current score.

 -